Without a doubt, backpacking Sri Lanka is one of the best travel experiences we have ever had!

 We’ve tested a few underwater/action cameras over the years, and I must admit GoPro does a fantastic job.
 Sure, you can save a couple hundred quid by getting a cheap one from Amazon, but it simply doesn’t deliver the same results.
 The way I see it is, if you’ve already spent a lot of money on a trip to Sri Lanka, you may as well spend a little more and be able to capture some truly epic footage and photos from your time there.
 Especially if you plan to make the most of surfing, snorkelling and diving in Sri Lanka, which you should!

 Sri Lanka is the first country we took our drone, and immediately knew the investment had been worthwhile!
 Having a drone allows you to capture some truly epic shots that would be impossible otherwise.
 Best of all, they really aren’t that hard to get used to, which is why there are so many drone hobbyists now wherever you go in the world.
+Check out our drone-buying guide on the for help picking yours.

 It’s important you know what to pack for Sri Lanka in order to stay safe!